 You’ve got a good grasp of baby-led weaning – but you might still have some questions.
 No worries, I’ve got you covered!

-A: While BLW promotes safe exploration, there are a few things to keep on your radar.
-Here are some common choking hazards to postpone introducing until your baby is a bit older and their chewing skills are more developed:
+While BLW promotes safe exploration, there are a few things to keep on your radar.
+Here are some common choking hazards to postpone introducing until your baby is a bit older and their chewing skills are more developed.

 - Round, firm foods: Whole grapes, cherry tomatoes, and hard nuts are a no-go for now.
 Cut them into smaller, safer shapes.